HTGenomeAnalysisUnit/rsid_tools/README.md

 ### How chromosome information is loaded

 Then chromosome information is present in the input, the tools only load information for the needed chromosome(s).
 This makes the process faster and more efficient.
-Chromosome is mandatory for `annotate`, but it is recommended to provide chromosome information also when running to `rsid2pos`.
-Othwerwise, the tool will load all the binary files, this takes time and memory (up to 32GB for the GRCh38 dbSNP151).
+Chromosome is mandatory for `annotate`, but it is recommended to provide chromosome information also when running `rsid2pos`.
+Othwerwise, the tool will load all the binary files, this takes time and memory (up to 64GB for the GRCh38 dbSNP151).

 ## Parallelize by chromosome